Bard Financial Services Inc. Makes New Investment in SPDR Gold Shares (NYSEARCA:GLD)

-Bard Financial Services Inc. bought a new position in shares of SPDR Gold Shares (NYSEARCA:GLD) during the fourth quarter, according to its most recent Form 13F filing with the SEC.
-The fund bought 8,000 shares of the exchange traded fund’s stock, valued at approximately $1,427,000.
+Bard Financial Services Inc. acquired a new position in SPDR Gold Shares (NYSEARCA:GLD) in the 4th quarter, according to the company in its most recent filing with the Securities and Exchange Commission.
+The fund acquired 8,000 shares of the exchange traded fund’s stock, valued at approximately $1,427,000.

-Several other hedge funds and other institutional investors have also recently modified their holdings of the company.
-FMR LLC raised its holdings in SPDR Gold Shares by 1,211.6% during the first quarter.
-FMR LLC now owns 105,272 shares of the exchange traded fund’s stock worth $12,844,000 after buying an additional 97,246 shares during the last quarter.
-Ironwood Wealth Management LLC. raised its holdings in SPDR Gold Shares by 15.4% during the third quarter.
-Ironwood Wealth Management LLC. now owns 1,430 shares of the exchange traded fund’s stock worth $253,000 after buying an additional 191 shares during the last quarter.
-Walkner Condon Financial Advisors LLC acquired a new position in SPDR Gold Shares during the third quarter worth $1,349,000.
-UBS Asset Management Americas Inc. acquired a new position in SPDR Gold Shares during the third quarter worth $59,000.
-Finally, Peapack Gladstone Financial Corp raised its holdings in SPDR Gold Shares by 2.3% during the third quarter.
-Peapack Gladstone Financial Corp now owns 3,455 shares of the exchange traded fund’s stock worth $612,000 after buying an additional 78 shares during the last quarter.
-Hedge funds and other institutional investors own 43.90% of the company’s stock.
+A number of other institutional investors have also modified their holdings of GLD.
+Morgan Stanley raised its position in shares of SPDR Gold Shares by 4.9% in the 4th quarter.
+Morgan Stanley now owns 14,912,925 shares of the exchange traded fund’s stock valued at $2,659,869,000 after buying an additional 699,438 shares in the last quarter.
+Marino Management LLC acquired a new position in shares of SPDR Gold Shares in the 4th quarter valued at approximately $441,880,000.
+Mizuho Bank Ltd. raised its position in shares of SPDR Gold Shares by 124.3% in the 4th quarter.
+Mizuho Bank Ltd. now owns 2,400,000 shares of the exchange traded fund’s stock valued at $428,064,000 after buying an additional 1,330,000 shares in the last quarter.
+LPL Financial LLC raised its position in shares of SPDR Gold Shares by 10.3% in the 4th quarter.
+LPL Financial LLC now owns 2,272,496 shares of the exchange traded fund’s stock valued at $405,322,000 after buying an additional 212,715 shares in the last quarter.
+Finally, Raymond James Financial Services Advisors Inc. raised its position in shares of SPDR Gold Shares by 2.1% in the 4th quarter.
+Raymond James Financial Services Advisors Inc. now owns 1,039,632 shares of the exchange traded fund’s stock valued at $185,429,000 after buying an additional 21,233 shares in the last quarter.
+Institutional investors and hedge funds own 43.90% of the company’s stock.

 About SPDR Gold Shares